rubyforgood/partner/README.md

 ## Development

+There are detailed instructions for installation on Ubuntu hosts in the [ubuntu-installation.md](ubuntu-installation.md) file.
+As of now, there are no detailed instructions for Mac installation, but if you have any problems, the Ubuntu file may shed some light on them.

 ### Ruby Version

 This app uses Ruby version 2.6.2, indicated in `/.ruby-version` and `Gemfile`, which will be auto-selected if you use a Ruby versioning manager like `rvm` or `rbenv`.

 ### Database Configuration

 This app uses PostgreSQL for all environments.
 You'll also need to create the `dev` and `test` databases, the app is expecting them to be named `partner_dev` and `partner_test`, respectively.
 This should all be handled with `bundle exec rails db:setup`.

 ### Create your .env with database credentials

 Be sure to create a `.env` file in the root of the app that includes the following lines (change to whatever is appropriate for your system):
 ```
 PG_USERNAME=username